YatindraPabbati/SQL-Data-Analytics-Portfolio-Project-/README.md

 $ total = VAT + COGS\= 16.0265 + 320.53 = 336.5565 $

 $ \text{Gross Margin Percentage} = \frac{\text{gross income}}{\text{total revenue}}\=\frac{16.0265}{336.5565} = 0.047619\\approx 4.7619% $

+**Conclusion:**

+In summary, the Walmart Sales Data Analysis project has yielded actionable insights into product performance, sales trends, and customer behaviour.
+Through thorough analysis and feature engineering, the project provides a foundation for informed decision-making and optimization of sales strategies, supporting Walmart's ongoing efforts for success in its various branches.